-Sensitivity and Specificity of the IvyGene test are approximately 92%.
+Sensitivity of the IvyGene test is approximately 86% and Specificity of the IvyGene test is approximately 88%.
 These numbers are subject to change as the use for the IvyGene test to confirm the presence of additional cancer types are investigated.

 The IvyGene® test is an adjunct clinical test that is intended to be based on the independent medical judgement of the ordering physician in conjunction with the patient’s complete medical history and the results of standard of care testing.
-The IvyGene® Test has been validated with four (4) cancer tissues of origin: breast, colon, liver and lung cancers.
-The presence of other cancer types may also result in an elevated IvyGene® Score.
 A large-scale clinical trial to demonstrate the efficacy of the IvyGene® Test as a cancer screening test has not been conducted.
 Cancer screening is not an approved utility of the IvyGene® test.

 Logistics for Testing:

 - Ask your physician to order a test kit

 - Your physician will order the blood draw

 - Completed test kits are sent overnight to the laboratory

 - Results are sent to the ordering physician via email or fax within 5 business days